 APP offers four levels of instruction in reading and writing.
-All instructors are native English speakers with experience in teaching second-language learners.
+All instructors are native or near native English speakers with experience in teaching second-language learners.
 Classes are small to allow for one-on-one work with teachers and pair and group work with other students.
 Instruction varies depending on the subject.
-APP has four terms per year, running all year to allow students to progress quickly through the program.
+APP has three terms per year, running all year to allow students to progress quickly through the program.

-Grades are important to students, but grades are only a partial measure of their masteryof English.
+Grades are important to students, but grades are only a partial measure of their mastery of English.
 Daily class work, especially oral participation, attendance, writing exercises, as well as attendance at university sponsored lectures, workshops and extracurricular activities are all integral to the development of students' English abilities.